JUSTICE MINISTRY EDUCATION

 Anyone who is interested in deepening their approach to faith-rooted justice work, especially community organizers, clergy, seminary students, and staff or board members of issue-based nonprofit organizations.

-Auburn is not an accredited seminary and cannot give out academic credit.
-Auburn is happy to work with participants to receive credit at their home educational institution (such as through an independent study).
+Participants who complete the JME program receive a certificate of completion of 1 unit of Justice Ministry Education from Auburn Seminary.
+Auburn does not offer academic credit for JME participation.
+Auburn will work with participants to receive credit at their home educational institution (such as through an independent study).
 Some JME groups have partnerships with local seminaries that may offer credit.

 Are scholarships available?

 Scholarships are available for participants and field sites who are unable to afford the participation fee or use professional development funds.
 Auburn is preparing a simple scholarship application process which will be available when the applications for the 2018 JME groups are released.

 I have other questions.
 Who do I talk to?